-If you cannot work anymore due to ill health, you may be able to access your pension pot earlier than age 55.
+If you cannot work anymore due to ill health, you may be able to access your pension pot earlier than your NMPA.
+If you choose to do this via flexi-access drawdown your pension pot will be subject to income tax.

 If you're seriously ill and have less than one year to live, you can take your entire pot as a lump sum at any age.
-If you do this before reaching age 75, you won't have to pay income tax on it but the lifetime allowance will still apply.
-Any money that you access through flexi-access drawdown or after age 75 will be subject to income tax.
+If you do this before reaching age 75, you won't have to pay income tax on it as long as the total benefits you receive are within your LSDBA.

+If you take your pension pot after age 75, it will be subject to income tax.